grassrootseconomics/docs.grassecon.org/docs/ops/log_frame.md

    </td>
    <td>Customer Service Center in place
    </td>
-   <td>CIC users can call the center for more information
+   <td>CAV users can call the center for more information
    </td>
   </tr>
   <tr>